15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

 Top Secret

-TO THE CENTRAL COMMITTEES OF THE COMMUNIST PARTIES OF THE UNION
+TO THE CENTRAL COMMITTEES OF THE UNION REPUBLIC COMMUNIST PARTIES AND CPSU REGIONAL COMMITTEES

-The CPSU Central Committee is notifying Party organizations that in the nearest future the journal Amerika, published by the US Department of State in the Russian language, will be distributed in the large cities of our country.
-At the same time, the distribution of the Soviet English-language magazine USSR will begin in the United States of America.
+The CPSU Central Committee notifies Party organizations that in the nearest future the journal “Amerika”, published by the US Department of State in the Russian language, will be distributed in the large cities of our country.
+At the same time, distribution of the Soviet English-language magazine “USSR” will begin in the United States of America.
 The proposal for the exchange of magazines came from the US government.

-The reciprocal publication of the American magazine in the Soviet Union and our magazine in the US is a diplomatic measure corresponding to the principles of the policy of the Communist Party and the Soviet government, aimed at easing international tensions.
+The reciprocal publication of the American magazine in the Soviet Union and our magazine in the USA is a diplomatic measure corresponding to the principles of the policy of the Communist Party and the Soviet government, aimed at easing international tensions [1].

-The distribution of 50,000 copies of the Soviet illustrated monthly magazine in the US (the same number of copies of the magazine America will be distributed in the USSR) will give us the opportunity to have an additional means [for providing] the majority of the US population with a genuine familiarization with the nature of the Soviet social order, with the economic and cultural achievements of the USSR and individual Union republics, to show the way of life of the Soviet people, their labor, and recreation.
-In this lies the positive importance of the mutual exchange of magazines between the USSR and the US.
+The distribution of 50,000 copies of the Soviet illustrated monthly magazine in the US (the same number of copies of the magazine “Amerika” will be distributed in the USSR) will give us the opportunity of additional means to provide a certain part of the US population with a truthful familiarization with the nature of the Soviet social order, the economic and cultural achievements of the USSR and individual Union republics, to display the way of life of the Soviet people, their labour and recreation.
+In this lies the positive importance of a mutual exchange of magazines between the USSR and the USA.

 ——————————————————————–